satorici/satori-cli/src/satoricli/docs/run.md

 satori-cli run playbook.yml
 ```

+You would run it like this when:
+- you are developing a playbook and you are debugging its [report and output](report.md)
+- it is a playbook that needs to be run ocasionally.
+For example, you want to test something with `curl` that showed up as part of a pentest and you want to verify that is fixed on a certain system automatically.
+- that will become a [monitor](monitor.md) once the `cron` or `rate` is introduced in `settings`.

 **Local Directory with Playbook**
 In case you are working on a directory with source code, where you are interested in understanding how the files behave with the code, you want to save your playbook as `.satori.yml` and then run: